stoplightio/vscode-spectral/README.md

 * Clone the [GitHub](https://github.com/stoplightio/vscode-spectral/) repository
 * Run `yarn`
-* Open the folder where you cloned the repository in VsCode
+* Open the folder where you cloned the repository in VS Code
 * Start the included debugging configuration

 Please run `yarn run lint` and `yarn run test` before creating any pull-requests.